scientific-python/cookie/README.md

 allow you to perform updates in the future.

 > Note: Add `--vcs-ref=HEAD` to get the latest version instead of the last
-> tagged version; this is required until there's a tagged version, and still
+> tagged version; HEAD always passes tests (and is what cookiecutter uses).
-> recommended after that.

 #### To use (classic cookiecutter version)